 Assertio (ASRT) Stock Sinks As Market Gains: What You Should Know

+Prior to today's trading, shares of the drugmaker had lost 9.38% over the past month.
+This has lagged the Medical sector's gain of 1.85% and the S&P 500's gain of 3.72% in that time.

-Wall Street will be looking for positivity from ASRT as it approaches its next earnings report date.
-The company is expected to report EPS of $0.14, down 53.33% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $55.55 million, up 30.4% from the year-ago period.
+Investors will be hoping for strength from ASRT as it approaches its next earnings release.
+On that day, ASRT is projected to report earnings of $0.14 per share, which would represent a year-over-year decline of 53.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $55.55 million, up 30.4% from the prior-year quarter.

-Any recent changes to analyst estimates for ASRT should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for ASRT.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 ASRT is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that ASRT has a Forward P/E ratio of 1.54 right now.
-For comparison, its industry has an average Forward P/E of 14.62, which means ASRT is trading at a discount to the group.
+Looking at its valuation, ASRT is holding a Forward P/E ratio of 1.66.
+For comparison, its industry has an average Forward P/E of 14.83, which means ASRT is trading at a discount to the group.

-We can also see that ASRT currently has a PEG ratio of 0.08.
+It is also worth noting that ASRT currently has a PEG ratio of 0.08.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Medical - Drugs was holding an average PEG ratio of 1.3 at yesterday's closing price.
+The Medical - Drugs industry currently had an average PEG ratio of 1.19 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.